Creative Direction and Design for The Hims Group Chat — A series where real people have candid conversations about life's taboo topics.

 Environmental Design Agency: Sparks

-To make this vision a reality, we partnered with a leading experiential design agency, Sparks, to help us create a cutting-edge booth that would showcase Google's latest products and innovations in a dynamic and engaging way.
-This year's event featured the "Better Together" campaign which showcased how Android is evolving its devices to coordinate in an even more seamless and user-friendly way.
+To bring this to life, we partnered with Sparks, a leading experiential design agency, to create a cutting-edge, 4,000-square-foot booth that showcased Google’s latest products and innovations.
+The event also featured the “Better Together” campaign, highlighting how Android devices seamlessly coordinate for a more connected user experience.

-The in-person experience was able to take the Android brand as something the public had little interaction with and transform it into an experience that embodied the personality and fun of the greater Google family of products.
+The in-person activation transformed Android from a brand with limited public touchpoints into an immersive experience that embodied the personality and playfulness of the broader Google ecosystem.

 Render by Sparks